altruios/namshubettulpa/public/namshubettuple/the-plan.md

 "O::Yeah - he's not thinking right now. let me just..."
 *Rossin and Martha looked out the window*
-~It was a hollow void of light - with no clear boundary on any horizon~ *Flanagan nodded*
+~It was a hollow void of light - with no clear boundary on any horizon~ ~Emanating a blanket's security, and comfortable warmth~ *Flanagan nodded*
 "FL::And her?"
-*His gaze fell to Rossin*
+*His gaze fell to Rossin's Back*

-~And even though Rossin had her body still turned to Flanagan: he became more solid~ ~As if by his attention focused on them - made him more real~ *Her head nodded of Rossin's accord*
+~And though Rossin had her body turned away from him: Flanagan became more solid~ ~His outline sharpened and he became brighter~
+~As if by his attention focused on them - made him more real~ *Her head nodded of Rossin's accord*
 "R::She's fine to hear - quick study too."